jj1100x/tokei/README.md

 # Tokei
 Simple clock app with CALayer and adaptive layout.
-It has differenct styles based on device orientation.
+It has different styles based on device orientation.

 ## Knowledge
 - Create adaptive design using sizeClass on storyboard.